What is a carpenter bee?

 How can Gregory Pest remove carpenter bees from my home or business?

-Gregory Pest controls carpenter bee populations by initially sending a professional to come to your home or business and conduct a thorough inspection.
-During this initial inspection, the technician will accurately identify the variety and location of bees that have made their nests and, in turn, develop a customized treatment plan.
+Gregory’s treatment for carpenter bees begins with a professional inspection of your home or business.
+During this initial inspection, our licensed technician will accurately identify the variety and location of bees that have made their nests and, in turn, develop a customized treatment plan.

-The approach we take to the elimination of carpenter bees is determined by your technician on site at the time of inspection.
-Once they’re eliminated, you as the homeowner can go back to the carpenter bee drill holes and then seal and repaint any holes they made.
+The type of carpenter bee treatment we use will be determined by your technician on-site at the time of inspection.
+Once they’re eliminated, you as the homeowner can go back to the carpenter bee drill holes and seal and repaint as necessary.

 Carpenter bees aren’t too different than other varieties of bees.
 They will seem slightly larger and darker in color and have smooth, shiny abdomens unlike fuzzy bumble bees.

 What are signs of carpenter bees?

 Look for small holes bored into unfinished wood surfaces.
 Around these areas you may see sawdust and debris along with a yellow substance.
 Also watch for flight activity and track the pattern to its source.